 Two Weeks in Mexico

 Got two weeks in Mexico?
 Then use this Mexico itinerary to help you make the most of your short vacation.
 I’m not going to lie, 2 weeks in Mexico is nowhere near enough time, but you can see a few of the most popular places and get a feel of the Country.
 You will need to fly between some places if you want to make the most of your time.
-But some places you can catch a bus and it won’t take longer than half a day.
+But in some places, you can catch a bus and it won’t take longer than half a day.

 Mexico two week itinerary: